On the Hour: Overview

 As in much of Morris's work, surrealism was an important part of the programme, the nonsense in the content ("De-frocked cleric eats car park", "Borrowed dog finds Scotland", etc.) delivered in the same straight-faced manner with which contemporary news stories are dealt, and it has often been quoted that Morris's initial intention was indeed to show how the public would believe anything if it were delivered with a straight face.
 It did fool many people, with some listeners ringing in to complain about how the anchor treated his guests.
 The programme also utilised editing of out-of-context sound-clips and prank phone calls, heightening its surreal quality.

 The programme satirised broadcasting within news programmes by emphasising that it was reporting the news, repeating the show's title, and using such aspects as news speak, media manipulation, exploitation of tragedies, patronising mistreatment of the general public, a lack of fact checking (personified by Marber's Peter O'Hanraha-hanrahan), and the general assumption that the programme itself is infallible ("On the Hour – Towards a New Eden").
 Also satirised were party political broadcasts, chummy yet vacuous radio DJs (in the form of Morris's Wayne Carr), religious broadcasting, glossy magazines, 'fun' local events, local radio, youth information shows, Radio 4 plays, royal ceremonies, and even satirical comedies that do not hit the mark.
 Episodes often featured a main storyline (the World "Summit on the Future", coverage of the public execution of Prince Edward, etc.) interspersed between the news items.

 Twelve episodes were made (including a Christmas special, of which two versions exist) and broadcast in 1991 and 1992.
 A regular feature in Series One (episodes 1-6) was the On the Hour "Audio Pullout", a mid-episode "colour supplement" that would usually parody human interest stories and local events (and, in one episode, was sponsored by a [fictional] American Christian Fundamentalist sect).

-The final episode of On the Hour closed with Morris introducing a set of headlines with the line "And there is still just time to part the beef curtains on tomorrow's news."
+The final episode of On the Hour closed with Morris introducing a set of headlines with the line "And there is still just time to part the belief curtains on tomorrow's news."
 Running throughout the final episode was the announcement that On the Hour would be taking over all of Radio 4 to transmit 24-hour "Perma-News".

 On the Hour was named "Best Radio Comedy" at the 1992 British Comedy Awards, and it also won the 1992 Writers' Guild of Great Britain Award for Comedy/Light Entertainment.
 The On the Hour team (minus Lee and Herring due to creative/legal disputes, who were replaced by Peter Baynham and writers Graham Linehan and Arthur Mathews) subsequently made a television series called The Day Today, which retained the same regular cast and several characters from On the Hour.